Cancel anytime

 Growth Trajectory and Initiatives

-Historical Growth: Cerus has experienced revenue growth driven by increased adoption of INTERCEPT in key markets.
+Historical Growth: Cerus has demonstrated revenue growth over the past few years, driven by increased adoption of the INTERCEPT Blood System, with year-over-year revenue growth varying between 10% and 20%.

 Summary